JorgeCupi/case-studies/BancoPopularPuertoRico_-_PopularBot.md

 - With technologies such as Language Understanding Intelligent Services (LUIS), QnA maker, plain regular expressions and others, the bank team does not have a clear path on which services to use and why or how to use them.

 <i>“No matter the technologies used, we want <b>Popular Bot</b> to be more functional to our clients.
-They need to feel the service is really helpful and more human friendly and not just a bot that answers their questions with plaint text”</i> – <b>Luis Matos, IT Supervisor - Banco Popular.</b>
+They need to feel the service is really helpful and more human friendly and not just a bot that answers their questions with plain text”</i> – <b>Luis Matos, IT Supervisor - Banco Popular.</b>

 ![Image 6.
 Banco Popular bot screenshot.](images/bancopopular/Bot_Popular_2.png) ![Image 7.
 Banco Popular bot screenshot.](images/bancopopular/Bot_Popular_3.png)![Image 8.
 Banco Popular screenshot.](images/bancopopular/Bot_Popular_4.png)